timotejroiko/tiny-discord/docs/WebsocketShard.md

 ### .updatePresence()

 Update the bot's status and/or presence for this shard.
-This method follows the same rate limiting behavior as the [send](send) method.
+This method follows the same rate limiting behavior as the [send](#send) method but has a separate limit of 5 presence updates per 20 seconds.

 |parameter|type|required|default|description|
 |-|-|-|-|-|